unimarkup/unimarkup-rs/core/README.md

 # unimarkup-core

-This crate is the core reference implementation for [Unimarkup](https://github.com/unimarkup/specification).
+This crate combines the reference parser and renderer for Unimarkup.

-# License

-MIT Licensed